 This type of coverage may cover legal fees to challenge information in credit reports, defend yourself against lawsuits from stores or collection agencies, remove judgments against you, or contest the wrongful transfer of ownership of property.

-It may also cover any lost wages you have as a result of taking time off work to resolve outstanding issues.
-And you there may be coverage for fees that have to be paid when re-applying for new government-issued identification.
+It may also cover any lost wages as a result of taking time off work to resolve outstanding issues.
+And there may be coverage for fees that have to be paid when re-applying for new government-issued identification.

 There are several ways you can prevent identity theft when you’re out in public, online, or if you own a vehicle.

 - Check your mail daily — especially if you live in a house and your mailbox is easily accessible to anyone.

 - Shred documents or items with personal information on them when you no longer need them.